Time and the Trickster

 "There is nothing here, your machines must have been mistaken," a familiar male voice said beyond the window.

 Rose straightened and peeked outside again to see two male and a short female figure standing at the house's gateway.
 Rose gasped softly as she studied the three figures since she recognised two of them almost right away.
 The first man who was closest to the gate had dark brown hair and a moustache, but all of his features otherwise were exactly the same as when Rose had first met Alistair Gordon Lethbridge-Stewart.
 Rose smiled to herself, well according to his rank ensign he was still the Brigadier and he was lighter than when she had first met him.
 Her eyes went to the woman, a young Jo Jones, still Jo Grant, dressed in a very seventies green dress with a dark green jacket.
-She turned her attention to the final person, but was always certain who he was.
+She turned her attention to the final person but was always certain who he was.
 This Doctor has curly white hair, looked to be in his fifties and was wearing a cape outfit.
 He fit Jo's description of the third Doctor perfectly and Rose couldn't contain her smile.

 "Brigadier I am not wrong, there is something here," the Doctor insisted, his smooth voice ringing with very familiar confidence.

 "We've searched the whole town Doctor," Jo insisted, her voice much more youthful than the Jo that Rose knew.

 "This is something subtle," the Doctor explained.
 "I was repairing part of the TARDIS and it reacted to something in this area."